Keep My Vehicle or Buy a Replacement?

 For the lowest cost of transportation

-Buy a well-maintained vehicle that is 2 to 4 years old. with odometer reading no more than 30,000 to 50,000 miles.
+Buy a well-maintained vehicle that is 2 to 4 years old with an odometer reading of no more than 30,000 to 50,000 miles.
 Do not purchase a vehicle without a pre-purchase inspection.
-Bring the vehicle to Angie’s for your pre-purchase inspection.
+Bring the vehicle to Angie’s for your pre-purchase inspection, and let’s plan your long-term car maintenance.

 Building Trust and Relationships Since 1962